superstes/growautomation/docs/source/basic/bugs.rst

 - Try to re-create the error
 - Copy the following logs each in a separate text file:

-  - core log
-  - growautomation service log
+  - GrowAutomation - Core
+  - Service - GrowAutomation
-  - growautomation service journal log
+  - Service journal - GrowAutomation
-  - device logs (*if device-logging is enabled and devices are affected*)
+  - GrowAutomation - DeviceX (*if device-logging is enabled and devices are affected*)

-- Send a `ticket <mailto:bugs@growautomation.eu>`_
+- Check if there are `existing issues/bugs <https://github.com/superstes/growautomation/issues>`_
+- Open a new `GitHub issue <https://github.com/superstes/growautomation/issues/new>`_ and attach the logs/config-export to it

 Web
 ===

+Please prepare the following:

 - Try to re-create the error
 - Copy the following logs each in a separate text file:

-  - web log
-  - apache-webserver service log
+  - GrowAutomation - Web
+  - Service - Apache webserver
-  - apache-webserver service journal log
+  - Service journal - Apache webserver

-- Send a `ticket <mailto:bugs@growautomation.eu>`_
+- Check if there are `existing issues/bugs <https://github.com/superstes/growautomation/issues>`_
+- Open a new `GitHub issue <https://github.com/superstes/growautomation/issues/new>`_ and attach the logs/config-export to it